 This article will take you through some of the most important autumn & winter PPE and spring & summer PPE considerations when working during the extremes of hot & dry and cold & wet outdoor conditions.

 Autumn & winter is a tough time for those that work outside.
 The average UK winter temperature is 0 to 7°C (32° - 45°F), with short days with low visibility and long cold nights.
 Cold and wet weather also brings a variety of hazards, and even normal tasks can become more difficult or dangerous.
 That’s why you need protective clothing PPE that can keep you warm, safe, and able to perform at your best.

 The immediate effects of cold weather on the body can range from severely restricted movement to just simply reduced levels of concentration.
 Exposure to the cold can even result in serious conditions such as hypothermia and extended exposure to the cold can lead to a series of potential injuries.
 This makes the right autumn & winter protective clothing PPE essential to stay healthy and safe.

-Some ways to protect against the cold include wearing gloves, thermals, and fleece jackets.
+Some ways to protect against the cold include cold temperature protective clothing such as wearing gloves, thermals, and fleece jackets.
 But be sure to check the protective properties before allocating PPE to employees.
 Those working outside in the cold will also require Hi Vis cold protective garments to keep them visible and protected.